 Looking for a quick list of safe medications while breastfeeding?
 Try our 1-page flyer.

 In This Article

-Pain & Fever (analgesics and antipyretics)
+What can I take for Pain & Fever while Breastfeeding? (analgesics and antipyretics)

 Ibuprofen (L1): The transfer of ibuprofen in breast milk is well studied as it is a common choice for postpartum pain.
 Very little of this medication makes it into the milk (about 0.6% of the mother’s dose).
 In addition, this drug is given directly to babies at much higher doses than this.2 Ibuprofen is the preferred analgesic in breastfeeding mothers.
 Do not exceed 3.2 grams/day.
 Common Trade Names: Advil, Nuprin, Motrin.

 Acetaminophen (L1): Acetaminophen is compatible with breastfeeding as only small amounts are secreted into breast milk.
 This is given directly to infants in doses much greater than they would receive incidentally through the breastmilk.
 Acetaminophen is commonly included in combination products.
 Do not exceed 4 grams/day.
 Common Trade Name: Tylenol.